KEEPING YOUR CHILD SAFE, HEALTHY AND HAPPY- HELPING THEM TO ACHIEVE

 The School is committed to promoting the health and welfare of all pupils and if staff see signs that suggest that one of the pupils may have been the victim of abuse (or is at risk of abuse) they will follow the procedures laid down by the Area Child Protection Committee.
 NB: Such action in no way infers that any parent/carer or other individual is being accused of wrongdoing.

 A full version of the School’s Child Protection Policy and any amendments reflecting safeguarding legislation is available above or on request.

-The school's designated person for Child Protection is Andrea Jones.
+The school's designated person for Child Protection is Kerry Lewis.
 The deputy designated person is Claire Oaten.